He is Beautiful

-He is Beautiful (美男ですね) is a Japanese television drama series starring Miori Takimoto, Yuta Tamamori, Taisuke Fujigaya, and Hikaru Yaotome that aired on TBS Television (Japan) from July 15 to September 23, 2011.
+He is Beautiful (美男ですね, Ikemen desu ne) is a Japanese television drama starring Miori Takimoto, Yuta Tamamori, Taisuke Fujigaya, and Hikaru Yaotome that aired on TBS Television (Japan) from July 15 to September 23, 2011.
 It is a remake of You're Beautiful starring Jang Keun-suk, which was broadcast in South Korea, 2009.

 For dramatization

-This drama is a remake of the 2009 hit drama You're Beautiful starring Jang Keun-suk from South Korea, ahead of other countries.
+He is Beautiful is a remake of the 2009 hit drama You're Beautiful starring Jang Keun-suk from South Korea, ahead of other countries.
 All four leading actors are making their first starring appearances in commercial TV dramas.

 For her role, Miori Takimoto had to wear chest compression shirt and cut her hair to look like a boy.
-"I also want to be good-looking if I am going to play a boy, and I want to be considered cool by girls of the same gender, so I want to play the role with the gap between beautiful men and beautiful girls.
-I would like to ask you Japanese guys to tell me your secret on how to look cool and boyish!," she says.
+She stated: "I also want to be good-looking if I am going to play a boy, and I want to be considered cool by girls of the same gender, so I want to play the role with the gap between beautiful men and beautiful girls.
+I would like to ask Japanese guys to tell me their secret on how to look cool and boyish!" she says.

-Yuta Tamamori of Kis-My-Ft2, who is preparing to make his CD debut on August 10, 2011, says, "I heard that this is the No. 1 drama in Korea, so there is a lot of pressure, but I want to do my best as the Japanese version of "Bi-On".
-I thought that Hwang Tae-kyung, the character played by Jang Keun-suk in the original story, was cool and very peculiar.
+Yuta Tamamori of Kis-My-Ft2, who was preparing to make his CD debut on August 10, 2011, says: "I heard that this is the No. 1 drama in Korea, so there is a lot of pressure, but I want to do my best as its Japanese version.
+I thought that Hwang Tae-kyung, the character played by Jang Keun-suk in the original story, was cool and strange.
 He had a lot of facial expressions, so I want to be able to play that part well."